viamrobotics/docs/docs/get-started/_index.md

 Viam is a software platform that makes it easy to combine and integrate hardware and software to build machines, connect them with the cloud, and make them smarter with machine learning.

-Machines are everywhere, from small machines like IOT sensors, to home automation systems, to robotic systems, cars and boats, and even more complex enterprise systems.
+Machines are everywhere, from small machines like IoT sensors, to home automation systems, robotic systems, cars and boats, and even more complex enterprise systems.
-All these machines start by combining hardware that senses or actuates through software.
+All these machines start by combining hardware and software.

 <div>
 {{< imgproc src="/viam/viam.png" alt="Viam overview" resize="800x" class="aligncenter" >}}